 No one was injured as a result of the robbery.

-Police continue to appeal for anyone that has any information to assist with their investigation or may have been travelling in the area at the time and has a dash cam to contact them.
+Police are appealing to anyone that has any information to assist with their investigation or may have been travelling in the area at the time and has a dash cam to contact them.

 Investigations are continuing.